What: SMCA Compost Giveaway Event

 Where: SMCA hockey Rink – 355 Sandarac Dr NW

-SMCA presents Feed the Soil Compost for your gardens.
-Bring your bags and shovel to get FREE compost from The Calgary Composting Facility, the largest of its kind in Canada.
+Bring your buckets and shovel to get FREE compost from The Calgary Composting Facility, the largest of its kind in Canada.
 The facility produces high quality compost collected from the green cart program and the biosolids program.

 The benefits of using compost in your garden are numerous.
 It builds good soil structure; enables soil to retain nutrients, water, and air; protects against drought; helps maintain a neutral pH, and protects plants from many diseases commonly found in the garden.